Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-12 and 10 meter propagation is likely to be mostly normal on Thursday, improving to normal on Friday then slightly degrading to mostly normal on Saturday.
-12 and 10 meter long path propagation from North America to southeast and east Asia from about 1100Z to 1400Z is likely to be mostly normal on Thursday, improving to normal on Friday then slightly degrading to mostly normal on Saturday.
+12 and 10 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal on Tuesday, Wednesday and Thursday.
+Long path propagation from North America to southeast and east Asia is likely to be mostly normal on Tuesday, Wednesday and Thursday.

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic